lakshya-warrior/SLC_Tasks/README.md

 # SLC Tasks

-screenshots folder in both tasks
+/screenshots folder in both tasks

-In taskA: Only uploaded the files in which I have did edits
+In taskA: Uploaded the files in which I have did edits in /changes and Uplaoded all the files in /services with changes

-in taskB: upload everything so that the website can run inmmediately
+in taskB: Upload everything so that the website can run inmmediately